VinceW31/GassistPi3/README.md

 **8. Pushbutton service to stop Music or Radio playback.**
 **9. Streaming music from your Google Play Music library.**

-# Original features of GassistPi still available in this release, but not supported (because I dont use or cant test):
+# Original features of GassistPi still available in this release, but not supported (because I dont use):
 **1. Stream Music from YouTube.**
 **2. Parcel tracking using Aftership API.**
 **3. RSS Feed streaming.**